outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 /dev/sda9		/media/Misc	ntfs-3g		noauto,uid=account-name,gid=users,dmask=022,fmask=133	0 0
         ```
         1. We should create the corresponding directory under `/media/` NOT under `/mnt/`.
 The reason can be found here [What is the difference between mounting in fstab and by mounting in file manager](http://unix.stackexchange.com/questions/169571/what-is-the-difference-between-mounting-in-fstab-and-by-mounting-in-file-manager).
+    3. Don't use temporary USE flags in command line when emerge a package.
+Use `package.use` directory instead.